 Allocate memory – Minimum 1GB

-Hard disk – Select Existing hard disk and add converted Mac OS X VMDK file.
+Hard disk – Select Existing hard disk and add extracted Mac OS X VMDK file.
 You can see the hard disk size as 30GB.
 When adding the Mac VMDK file, attach as ICH6 or PIIX4 only.
 If you select PIIX3, Mac will hang with booting screen.

-4) Here we go; we are ready to start Mac on VirtualBox.
+4) Here we go; we are ready to start Mac 10.5 VM.
 Don’t start the virtual machine, because it will not work now.
 After configured following settings, close VirtualBox application completely and change the XML file.
 Add the string mentioned in the below step.

 5) VirtualBox creates and saves virtual machine’s configurations in an XML file.
 Normally location is user profile ->.Virtualbox -> machines -> machine name.

 Edit the XML file and add